rimram31/pirflinx/README.md

 It emulate a RFLink hardware (but only support a few protocols for the devices I have ...) using TCP.

-build_pirflinx is a simple command compiling and linking final executable (sorry no makefile yet ...) named pirflinx. pirflinx.sh a based script to be used as a daemon service script (/etc/init.d)
+makefile should work ... it build a final executable named pirflinx. pirflinx.sh a based script to be used as a daemon service script (/etc/init.d)

-Get the code: git clone https://github.com/rimram31/pirflinx.git pirflinx cd pirflinx
+Get the code: git clone https://github.com/rimram31/pirflinx.git pirflinx cd pirflinx make cp pirfinx.sh ~/etc/init.d
-./build_pirflinx
-cp pirfinx.sh ~/etc/init.d
 - Adapt as needed pirfinx.sh and add pirflinx as a service sudo /etc/init.d/pirflinx # By default listen to 9999 port